 OM is a relatively new studio bringing yoga out to the eastern suburbs.
 The light and fresh interior provides the perfect setting to flow your way to calmness.
 We’d recommend their brilliant yin yang classes which provide a perfect balance between the more active yang styles and the restorative ying for some true mind-body harmony.
 Most of OM’s classes are matched to music throughout to bring that bliss level to new heights.

 If there’s an Auckland suburb which embodies chilled vibes – it’s Takapuna.
-Auckland’s answer to a seaside resort town is home to Golden Yogi with its two locations – Barry Point Road and Seaside.
+Auckland’s answer to a seaside resort town is home to Golden Yogi with its location on Hurstmere Road.
 Golden Yogi offers a wide variety of classes including special classes for pregnancy, kids, and teens too.
 The yin and restorative classes are seriously relaxing and the vinyasa are differentiated by ability levels so you will get a class that is perfect for you and your bod.
 Bonus points for being only a hop, skip and a jump from Lululemon for post-class browsing!